 PROSPECTIVE STUDENTSWelcome to Human Biology!
 Humans share fundamental characteristics with all life – structure, chemistry, control mechanisms, behaviour, ecological context, and an evolutionary history.
 Thus the study of human biology must entail a sound knowledge of basic life science.
 Humans have also developed unique characteristics, emergent properties, arising from their highly complex brains – their intricate behaviour, communication and conceptual abilities, and social structures.
 So a fuller appreciation of their biology also needs an understanding drawn from disciplines such as psychology, anthropology, and sociology.
 The Human Biology science programs are designed to do provide this understanding.

-While the collaborative nature of the Human Biology Program is designed to encourage inter-disciplinary research and learning and allow students to tailor the program to their specific interests within a POSt, all Human Biology students in all POSts will take core courses offered through Human Biology to help set a solid foundation to build their program upon.
+While the collaborative nature of the Human Biology Program is designed to encourage inter-disciplinary research and learning and allow students to tailor the program to their specific interests within a set Human Biology administered program, all Human Biology students in all HMB programs will take core courses offered through Human Biology to help set a solid foundation to build their program upon.

 HMB200H1 Introduction to Neuroscience

 A survey of brain systems, including evolution and development of the nervous system, brain stem system for defensive and approach responses, limbic and cortical systems for learning, and higher brain functions.
 Techniques for study of brain systems including pharmacology, gene targeting and human brain imaging are introduced.

 HMB201H1 Introduction to Fundamental Genetics and its Applications

 Interdisciplinary course consisting of three parts: the genetic basis, tools and techniques of biotechnology; medical, environmental and agricultural applications; and ethical, legal and social aspects of biotechnology (including approaches to risk assessment, reduction and acceptance).
 A prime example used in the third part is the controversy over genetically modified foods.